Sage/carbon/.github/CONTRIBUTING.md

 * The code does not introduce unnecessary dependencies (no jQuery!).

 To be merged, we prefer the pull request to be reviewed by at least two people with merge rights.

-## Submitting a Release

-* Bump the version in `package.json`.
-* Ensure the `CHANGELOG.md` is up to date.
-* Run `npm run-script release` to update `/lib`.
-* If releasing a minor version, create a branch from `master`.
-* If releasing a patch version, create a branch from `release`.
-* Commit and push changes.
-* If releasing a minor version, open a PR to `master`.
-* If releasing a patch version, open a PR to `release`.
-* Once merged, draft a release in GitHub using the new version number as the tag.
-Make sure to target the correct branch (`master` or `release`).
-* If you have merged into `release`, open a PR to merge back into `master`.